Stargate Project (U.S. Army unit): Closure (1995)

 Other evaluators – two psychologists from AIR – assessed the potential intelligence-gathering usefulness of remote viewing.
 They concluded that the alleged psychic technique was of dubious value and lacked the concreteness and reliability necessary for it to be used as a basis for making decisions or taking action.
 The final report found "reason to suspect" that in "some well publicised cases of dramatic hits" the remote viewers might have had "substantially more background information" than might otherwise be apparent.

-According to AIR, which performed a review of the project, no remote viewing report ever provided actionable information for any intelligence operation.
+According to the AIR review, no remote viewing report ever provided actionable information for any intelligence operation.

 Based upon the collected findings, which recommended a higher level of critical research and tighter controls, the CIA terminated the 20 million dollar project, citing a lack of documented evidence that the program had any value to the intelligence community.
 Time magazine stated in 1995 three full-time psychics were still working on a $500,000-a-year budget out of Fort Meade, Maryland, which would soon close.

 David Marks in his book The Psychology of the Psychic (2000) discussed the flaws in the Stargate Project in detail.
 Marks wrote that there were six negative design features of the experiments.
 The possibility of cues or sensory leakage was not ruled out, no independent replication, some experiments were conducted in secret, making peer-review impossible.
 Marks noted that the judge Edwin May was also the principal investigator for the project and this was problematic, making a huge conflict of interest with collusion, cuing and fraud being possible.
 Marks concluded the project was nothing more than a "subjective delusion" and after two decades of research it had failed to provide any scientific evidence for the legitimacy of remote viewing.

-The Stargate Project was terminated in 1995 following an independent review which concluded:
+Some members of the project expressed surprise at these findings, such as Dale Graff, who recalled his bafflement at the announcement that the project was a failure when in his experience as one of the investigators it had seemed to him to be producing definite successes.
+He commented that it was not surprising that no information from the project had ever resulted in military or intelligence action being taken, as the military and intelligence authorities had never really taken the project seriously and were reluctant to take action based only on Stargate data.

 In January 2017, the CIA published records online of the Stargate Project as part of the CREST archive.